 I want people to know miracles happen every single day and it doesn’t matter where you come from, where you are right now, or who you think you are.
 You are amazing, you are enough, and you are worth every piece of goodness that this word has to offer.
 Never give up!”

 This story was submitted to Love What Matters by Natasha Iris Saddleback from Edmonton, Alberta, Canada.
-You can follow her journey on Facebook, Instagram, website, and page.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter to our for our best stories.

 Read more stories like this here: